YAML vs. JSON: Breaking Down the Key Differences

 What is JSON?

 JavaScript Object Notation(JSON) is a data format that makes it easy for machines to parse and generate data.
 It’s widely used in web applications requiring data transfer.
 It supports different data types, such as numbers, strings, booleans, or objects.
-In addition, some programming languages like Javascript and Python have built-in support for JSON, which makes developing software using it for data transfer really convenient.
+In addition, some programming languages like Javascript and Python have built-in support for JSON, which makes developing software for data transfer really convenient.

 What is YAML?